qrzn23/min/magick/content.md

 [^17] Equally, of course, we hâve no means of knowing what we really are.
 We are limited to symbols.
 And it is certain that ail our sense-perceptions give only partial aspects of their objects.
 Sight, for instance, tells us very little about solidity, weight, composition, electrical character, thermal conductivity, etc., etc. It says nothing at ail about the very existence of such vitally important ideas as Heat, Hardness, and so on.
 The impression which the mind combines from the senses can never claim to be accurate or complété.
 We hâve indeed learnt that nothing is fn itself what it seems to be to us.

-[^18]He is this only by définition.
+[^18] He is this only by définition.
 The universe may contain an infinité variety of worlds inaccessible to human apprehension.
 Yet, for this very reason, they do not exist for the purposes of the argument.
 Man has, how- ever, some instruments of knowledge; we may, therefore, define the Macrocosm as the totality of things possible to his perception.
 As évolution deve- lops those instruments, the Macrocosm and the Microcosm extend; but they always maintain their mutual relation.
 Neither can possess any meaning except in terrns o£ the other.
 Our ^d^^veries^ are exactly as much of ourselves as they are of Nature.
 America and Electricity did, in a sense, exist before we were aware of them; but they are even now no more than incomplète ideas, expressed in symbolic terrns of a sériés of relations between two sets of inscrutable phenomena.

-[^19]Knowledge is, moreover, an impossible conception.
+[^19] Knowledge is, moreover, an impossible conception.
 Ali propositions corne ultimately back to “A is A”.

-[^20]See the “Book of the Sacred Magic of Abramelin the Mage”; and Liber 418, 8th Aethyr, Liber Samekh; see Appendix 3.
+[^20] See the “Book of the Sacred Magic of Abramelin the Mage”; and Liber 418, 8th Aethyr, Liber Samekh; see Appendix 3.

-[^21]The différence between these operations is more of theoreticaî than of practical importance.
+[^21] The différence between these operations is more of theoreticaî than of practical importance.

-[^22]There are much deeper considérations in which it appears that “Everything that is, is right”.
+[^22] There are much deeper considérations in which it appears that “Everything that is, is right”.
 They are set forth elsewhere; we can only summarise them here by saying that the survîval of the frttest is their upshot.

-[^23]The ideaî method of doing this is given in Liber 913 (Equinox VII).
+[^23] The ideaî method of doing this is given in Liber 913 (Equinox VII).
 See also Liber CXI Aleph.

-[^24]There is a much deeper interprétation in which Pentheus is himself “The Dying God”.
+[^24] There is a much deeper interprétation in which Pentheus is himself “The Dying God”.
 See my “Good Hunting!” and Dr. J. G. Frazer’s “Golden Bough

-[^25]See “The Book of Lies,” Liber 333, for se vend sermons to this effect.
+[^25] See “The Book of Lies,” Liber 333, for se vend sermons to this effect.
 Caps.
 A, A f H, LE, II, IH, KA, KH, in particular.
 The reincarnation of the Khu or magical Self is another matter entirely, too abstruse to discuss in this elementary manual.

-[^26]See “The Book of Lies”, Liber 333, for several sermons to this effect.
+[^26] See “The Book of Lies”, Liber 333, for several sermons to this effect.
 The whole theory of Death must be sought in Liber CXI Aleph.

-[^27]This name.
+[^27] This name.
 I. A. O. is qabalistically identical with that of The Beast and with His number 666, so that he who invokes the former invokes also the îatter.
 Also with AIWAZ and the Number 93.
 See Chapter V.

-[^28]Beware, O brother, lest thou bend the knee!
+[^28] Beware, O brother, lest thou bend the knee!
 Liber CCXX teaches the proper attitude.
 See also Liber CCCLXX.
 Infra, furthermore, there is special instruction: Chapter XV and elsewhere.

-[^29]Considerations which might lead to a contrary conclusion are unsuited to this treatise.
+[^29] Considerations which might lead to a contrary conclusion are unsuited to this treatise.
 See Liber LXXXI.

-[^30]Later, these remarks are amplified, and to some extent modified.
+[^30] Later, these remarks are amplified, and to some extent modified.

+[^31] He could do this provided that he can travel with a speed exceeding that of Light, as he does.
+See A. S. Eddington a Space, Time, and Gravitation”.
+Also : what means “at once”?

+[^32] Yod, Hé, Yau, Hé, the Ineffable Name (Jehovah) of the Hebrews.
+The four letters refer respectively to the four “elements”, Fire, Water, Air, Earth, in the order named.

+[^33] There is a further mystery herein, far deeper, for initiates.

+[^34] The formula of Tetragrammaton, as ordinarily understood, ending with the appearance of the daughter, is indeed a degradation.

+[^35] “Gods” are the Forces of Nature; their “Names” are the Laws of Nature.
+Thus They are eternal, omnipotent, omnipresent and so on; and thus their “Wills” are immutable and absolute.

+[^36] It represents Sakti, or Teh; femininity always means form, manifestation.
+The masculine Siva, or Tao, is always a concealed force.

+[^37] The letters Aleph and Lamed are infinitely important in this Aeon of Horus; they are indeed the Key of the Book of the Law.
+No more can be said in this place that that Aleph is Harpocrates, Bacchus Diphues, the Holy Ghost, the “Pure Fool” or Innocent Babe who is also the Wandering Singer who impregnates the King’s Daughter with Himself as Her Child; Lamed is the King’s Daughter, satisfied by Him, holding His “Sword and Balances” in her lap.
+These weapons are the Judge, armed with power to execute His Will, and Two Witnesses “in whom shall every Truth be established” in accordance with whose testimony he gives judgment.

+[^38] In the symbolism above outlined, Yod is the Mercurial “Virgin Word”, the Spermatozoon concealing its light under a cloke; and Mem is the amniotic fluid, the flood wherein is the Life-bearing Ark.
+See A. Crowley “The Ship”, Equinox I, X.

+[^39] The letter Hé is the formula of Nuith, which makes possible the process described in the previous notes.
+But it is not permissible here to explain fully the exact matter or manner of this adjustment.
+I hâve preferred the exoteric attributions, which are sufficiently informative for the beginner.

+[^40] AMA is 42, the number of sterility; AIMA, 52, that of fertility, of BN, the SON.

+[^41] See A. Crowley “Orpheus" for an Invocation of this Goddess.

+[^42] The initiate of the XI° of O.T.O. will remark that there is a totally different formula of ALIM, complementary with that here discussed.
+81 may be regarded as a number of Yesod rather than of Luna.
+The actual meaning of the word may be taken as indicating the formula.
+Aleph may be referred to Harpocrates, with allusion to the well-known poem of Catullus.
+Lamed may imply the exaltation of Saturn, and suggest the Three of Swords in a particular manner.
+Yod will then recall Hermes, and Mem the Hanged Man.
+We have thus a Tetragrammaton which contains no feminine component.
+The initial Force is here the Holy Spirit and its vehicle or weapon the “Sword and Balances .
+Justice is then done upon the Mercurial “Virgin”, with the result that the Man is “Hanged” or extended, and is slain in this manner.
+Such an operation makes creation impossible — as in the former case; but here there is no question of re-arrangement; the Creative force is employed deliberately for destruction, and is entirely absorbed in its own sphere (or cylinder, on Einstein’s équations) of action.
+This Work is to be regarded as Holiness to the Lord”.
+The Hebrews, in fact, conferred the title of Qadosh (holy) upon its adepts.
+Its effect is to consecrate the Magicians who perform it in a very special way.
+We may take note also of the correspondance of Nine with Teth, XI, Leo, and the Serpent.
+The great merits of this formula are that it avoids contact with the inferior planes, that it is self-sufficient, that it involves no responsibilities, and that it leaves its masters not only stronger in themselves, but wholly free to fulfil their essential Natures.
+Its abuse is an abomination.